About The Data

-Increasing transparency in the criminal justice system is of vital importance to TJI, as our work relies on the use of information that can be released to the public.
+Increasing transparency in the criminal justice system is of vital importance to us at the Texas Justice Initiative.
+Our work relies on the use of information that can be released to the public.

 This data set reflects information included in reports filed with the Office of the Attorney General (OAG) since Sept.
 1, 2015.
 State law requires agencies to report all shootings of and by officers to the state within 30 days.
 Since the state law went into effect, we have found dozens of unreported incidents.
-Failure to properly report incidents can lead to a $1,000-a-day fine, but in each case, agencies have filed reports upon TJI’s notification that the report was missing.
+In 2017, lawmakers amended state law to impose potential penalties when agencies do not properly file their reports.
+Since failure to properly report incidents can lead to a $1,000-a-day fine, agencies have generally filed their reports upon being notified that the report was missing.

 Access and download TJI’s officer-involved shootings data here.
-The data is updated when new reports are filed.
+The data is updated monthly.

 For decades, Texas has required law enforcement agencies, local jails, and the Texas Department of Criminal Justice to report to the OAG every time a person dies in their custody.
 This includes deaths during an arrest, suicides in state and local lock-ups and deaths by natural causes, like an illness or disease.
 Failing to report a death can be a criminal offense – a Class B misdemeanor – though it never is.